We bring the vehicle to you

-COTA Mainstream offers origin-to-destination rides for people whose functional limitations prevent them from riding COTA’s fixed route buses.
+COTA Mainstream offers origin-to-destination rides for people whose functional limitations prevent them from riding COTA’s fixed-route vehicles.
 Eligible riders can choose from two Mainstream options:

-- Mainstream service – Reserve your shared-ride trip through the COTA Reservations Department phone line, email, or fax line
+- Mainstream service – Reserve your shared-ride trip through the COTA Reservations Department phone line, fax line, or via the web.

 COTA Mainstream Service

 - ADA trips – $3.50 per one way

 - Non-ADA trips – Total fare depends on trip mileage.
 Cost will not be less than $5.

 - * Mainstream customers ride fixed-route service free of charge

 - Acceptable payments for COTA ADA Mainstream trips include: